 A few names that come to my mind are:

 He left home when he was 16, a few weeks after he had a profound spiritual awakening, although painful, which made him realize that he was not who he thought he was, and that there was a whole new universe inside of him which had to be explored.
 He wanted to renounce the life of a householder.
-He knew that his family won’t let him leave the house, so he left home without informing anyone and traveled on a train for two days without having sufficient money on him, and reached Tiruvannamalai where he stayed for the rest of his life, didn’t leave that place ever.
-A few years later his uncle came to his place to take his back but he won’t go.
+He knew that his family wouldn’t let him leave the house, so he left home without informing anyone and traveled on a train for two days without having sufficient money on him, and reached Tiruvannamalai where he stayed for the rest of his life, didn’t leave that place ever.
+A few years later his uncle came to his place to take him back but he won’t go.
 His mother came to fetch him but he wouldn’t go, eventually, his mother and his brother came to live with him and became renunciates.
 His teaching was to keep asking yourself, “Who am I.”

 Henry David Thoreau

 He died young at the age of 44 of tuberculosis but left behind a large volume of writings.
 He was labeled an anarchist for refusing to agree with and follow the country’s laws and traditions of the time.

 He refused to pay five dollars for his diploma from Harvard, and also declined to purchase his master’s degree as it was written on sheep skin vellum.
 Later on, he was arrested for not paying the taxes on moral grounds and was kept in prison, but his mother arranged to pay the taxes and got him out.

 He was the first proponent of civil disobedience which inspired mahatma Gandhi for initiating the non-violent quit India movement.
 He also left home to live in a forest in a very simple and basic way to experience life without the trappings of everyday comforts.
 According to him, the comforts are not only not dispensable, but positive hindrances to the elevation of mankind.